theruknology/btf-hackathon-submission/README.md

-# CompliOps - Complete Documentation Index
+# CompliSense - Complete Documentation Index

-Welcome to CompliOps!
+Welcome to CompliSense!
 This guide will help you understand every aspect of the application.

 ## 📚 Documentation Files Overview